Expo-67/Expo-67/README.md

-# Ndung'u James Kinungi - Full-Stack Software Developer
+# Ndung'u James K. - Full-Stack Software Developer

 👋 Hi there!
 I'm **Ndung'u James Kinungi**, a passionate **Full-Stack Software Developer** with expertise in modern web technologies.
 Currently, I’m enrolled in the **Full-Stack Development Bootcamp** at **GomyCode Kenya** (May 2024 - October 2024), where I’m refining my skills in building dynamic, user-centric applications from end to end.